-A Knowledge Graph includes entities with descriptions and dimensions that are being interlinked to each other within a context.
-Knowledge Graphs helps to understand the content on the web in terms of relevancy, quality, and information capacity.
+A Knowledge Graph includes entities with descriptions and dimensions that are interlinked to each other within a context.
+Knowledge Graphs help to understand the content on the web regarding relevancy, quality, and information capacity.
 Knowledge Graphs also can help to understand the accuracy of the content.
 Web pages with consistent information help Search Engines to understand real-world entities and improve their database related to these entities.

-To learn how to use Google Knowledge Graph API with Python for SEO and understanding the Search Engine’s perception, you can read our related guidelines.
+To learn how to use Google Knowledge Graph API with Python for SEO and understand the Search Engine’s perception, you can read our related guidelines.

 Google Hummingbird Algorithm is for detecting and including the connections between queries within a context for satisfying future search behaviors in a better way.
 Google Hummingbird algorithm has been launched on Google’s fifteenth anniversary in 2013.
 Hummingbird Algorithm lets Google use Machine Learning for organizing the queries and search intent.
 With the Hummingbird Algorithm, Google started to focus on “sentences” instead of just words.
 Thus, with time Google started to match search intent and documents for longer queries in a better way.

 With time, the “keyword density” or similar criteria has been lost thanks to Hummingbird.
-Hummingbird Algorithm also helps to reconcile the synonyms and similar queries for matching the search intent.
+The hummingbird Algorithm also helps to reconcile the synonyms and similar queries for matching the search intent.
 Thus, Google started to prefer long-form content with better comprehensivity and more information in time.
-Because long-form contents have included more “related words” and “synonyms”, also they have more “semantic queries” and “related information” for the search intent.
+Because long-form content has more “related words” and “synonyms”, they have more “semantic queries” and “related information” for the search intent.
 Thus, with fewer pages, Google has created a more effective Search Engine Results Page.
 Today, with the help of Hummingbird, Google diversifies the SERP with the same form of content for a different context.

-RankBrain is a Google algorithm is based on Artificial Intelligence.
-According to Google, RankBrain is the most third important ranking factor.
+RankBrain is a Google algorithm based on Artificial Intelligence.
+According to Google, RankBrain is the third most important ranking factor.
 RankBrain is being used for understanding and relating the new queries to the user queries in the past.
-Thus, Google can protect the Semantic Structure of the Web, since new queries are similar to the old queries, new web pages, and new queries can be organized with the same Semantic Search Principles.
+Thus, Google can protect the Semantic Structure of the Web, since new queries are similar to the old queries.
+New web pages and new queries can be organized with the same Semantic Search Principles.

 Neural Matching is for matching the query of the user, information from the documents, and search intent.
-Neural Matching and RankBrain work within harmony.
-RankBrain understands the relevance of different queries to match the Search Intent while Neural Matching matches the search intent, query, and the documents on the web.
+Neural Matching and RankBrain work in harmony.
+RankBrain understands the relevance of different queries to match the Search Intent, while Neural Matching matches the search intent, query, and the documents on the web.

-Matching questions, queries and search intent helps to create more Semantic Web and Search ecosystem.
+Matching questions, queries, and search intent help to create a more Semantic Web and Search ecosystem.

-Last Thoguhts on Semantic Search, Semantic Search Behavior and Structured Search Engine along with Holistic SEO
+Last Thoughts on Semantic Search, Semantic Search Behavior, and Structured Search Engine along with Holistic SEO

-Semantic Search, Semantic SEO, and Semantic Behavior, Structured Search Engine are related contents to each other.
+Semantic Search, Semantic SEO, and Semantic Behavior, Structured Search Engine are related content to each other.
 To perform Semantic SEO Projects, Semantic Search should be understood by an SEO.
 Semantic SEO Case Studies and Principles will be increased over time.
-More and more SEOs will recognize that Semantic Search is the dominant shape of the search behaviors.
+More and more SEOs will recognize that Semantic Search is the dominant shape of search behaviors.
 Thus, understanding the Semantic Organization of the Information on the Web is important.
 For Holistic SEO, understanding, and using Natural Language Processing for SEO is important.
 Every sentence and sentence structure can reflect a content’s expertise to the Search Engine.
-Search Engine has millions of documents within its memory, and it has millions of user behavior patterns for these documents within the vector shape.
-Thus, just by looking a new content, Search Engine can understand the content’s expertise, user satisfying possibility easily.
-Natural Language Processing rules and algorithms help SEOs and Search Engines to understand the contents’ expertise and capacity.
+The search engine has millions of documents within its memory, and it has millions of user behavior patterns for these documents within the vector shape.
+Thus, just by looking at new content, the Search Engine can understand the content’s expertise, and user-satisfying possibilities easily.
+Natural Language Processing rules and algorithms help SEOs and Search Engines understand the content’s expertise and capacity.